 Leadership Overview

-Cherokee County School District has 6 executives leading key functions including strategy, finance, technology, operations, communications, and administration.
+Cherokee County School District has 6 executives leading key functions including strategy, operations, finance, technology, communications, and administration.

 Driven by a commitment to educational excellence, Cherokee County School District provides comprehensive K-12 education, fostering student success and community engagement across Georgia.